nix-community/nixvim/README.md

 and `inputs.nixvim.nixDarwinModules.nixvim` for nix-darwin.

 ## Usage
-NixVim can be used in four ways: through the home-manager, nix-darwin, and NixOS modules, and through the `makeNixvim` function.
+NixVim can be used in four ways: through the home-manager, nix-darwin, NixOS modules, and standalone through the `makeNixvim` function.
 To use the modules, just import the `nixvim.homeManagerModules.nixvim`, `nixvim.nixDarwinModules.nixvim`, and `nixvim.nixosModules.nixvim` modules, depending on which system you're using.